Azure/azure-sdk-for-js/sdk/reservations/arm-reservations/README.md

 ### How to use

-#### nodejs - Authentication, client creation and get quota as an example written in TypeScript.
+#### nodejs - client creation and list reservation as an example written in TypeScript.

 ##### Install @azure/ms-rest-nodeauth